sc420/leetcode/README.md

 # LeetCode Solutions

-Not just code, I also put design spec as PowerPoint slides.
+Not just code, I also put design spec (in English) as PowerPoint slides.
 I try to be creative in solving these problems, so it won't be easy to find similar solutions on the internet.